8ctopus/sciter-dialogs/README.md

 ## features

+- works on Windows, Mac and Linux
 - modal dialog with icon
 - fully skinnable
+- translatable using callback
 - any button can open a link in the browser
-- translatable using callback

 ## demo